If I am unable to alter my travel plans to accommodate the updated move-in times what do I do?

 We know that changing students’ arrival time so close to the start of the semester means a disruption in travel plans for many students and families.
 We apologize for this inconvenience, and we will work with students and families to minimize the difficulties and make move-in as smooth as possible.
 If any sophomore, junior or senior is unable to change their existing move-in appointment either because of difficulties arranging travel, concerns about flights, or for IS or other needs, they may file an appeal with the Dean of Students’ Office using this form.

 Will tuition, housing and dining, and other required fees be altered as a result of the modified calendar?

 Students who engage in the fall semester remotely will not be charged housing and meal fees.

 The change in the academic calendar does not affect room and board rates for those returning to campus.

 A typical Wooster semester is 14 weeks of instruction plus one week of finals.
-With the elimination of October break, the fall 2020 semester will consist of 14 weeks of instruction and one week of remote finals, November 30 to December 4.
+With the elimination of October break, the fall 2020 semester will consist of 14 weeks of instruction (2 weeks remote instruction from August 19 to September 5) and one week of remote finals, November 30 to December 4.

 If I participate remotely for all of fall semester, will tuition be reduced?

 Tuition remains the same regardless of whether a student is able to join us on campus or engages with their learning remotely.
 Tuition ensures we are able to continue to provide classes, mentoring, advising, and other services no matter where students are located.

 We expect that some students may choose or need to study from a distance this fall due to travel restrictions and health related concerns.